I'm Being Cyberbullied by Corey Feldman

 Unsurprisingly, antibullying experts weren't too psyched about Corey using a serious issue to promote his new book/movie/album/party.

-Speaking to Fox News, Dr Chuck Williams, a clinical professor at Drexel University and director of the Center for the Prevention of School-Aged Violence said, "This is horrible!
-I can’t believe that Corey would utilise such a serious issue to gain traction for his ‘comeback’.
-If this is what I think it is, Corey should be ashamed and every national bullying organisation should demand he apologise.”
-He added, “This could be what I call the ‘Miley Cyrus Effect’ – doing anything, no matter how pathetic, in order to get attention.”
+Speaking to Fox News, Dr. Chuck Williams, a clinical professor at Drexel University and director of the Center for the Prevention of School-Aged Violence said, "This is horrible!
+I can't believe that Corey would utilize such a serious issue to gain traction for his 'comeback.'
+If this is what I think it is, Corey should be ashamed and every national bullying organization should demand he apologize."
+He added, "This could be what I call the 'Miley Cyrus Effect'—doing anything, no matter how pathetic, in order to get attention."

 And he's right.
 Piggybacking off a serious issue to promote himself and make people who are critical of him look bad is a pretty shitty thing to do.

 In order to help Corey better understand what bullying looks like, let's take a look at how he reacted to my piece: